 List of key skills that you possess that are also found in the job descriptions for the positions you are applying for.

-No matter how long you have been an IT QA Analyst, try incorporating these responsibilities into your employment history.
+No matter how long you have been a quality assurance analyst, try incorporating these responsibilities into your employment history.

 - Writing test plans, test cases, and test scripts from scratch